For DeSantis' 2024 campaign, Iowa brings a make-or-break moment | Politics

 "We're hoping that we're going to surprise everyone," said that person, who requested anonymity to speak frankly about the state of the campaign.
 "If he gets the same amount of delegates, that's bad."
 One major donor, who has spent more than $1 million supporting DeSantis, said a third-place finish would be the end of the campaign.

+"Given her massive Iowa spending advantage, it's now second place or bust for her," said David Polyansky, DeSantis' deputy campaign manager.
+Haley returns to Iowa on Thursday for a televised town hall with voters.
+DeSantis will participate in a similar event that evening.

-Before then, he will barnstorm the western part of the state on Wednesday holding several events, then do the same in the eastern region over Friday and Saturday, when Trump will also hold four rallies in Iowa.
-"Iowa ..., I just think is important because this is the first one, you know, all the fanfare," DeSantis said at a campaign event at a restaurant in Sioux City.
+He barnstormed the western part of the state on Wednesday holding several events, and he will do the same in the eastern region over Friday and Saturday, when Trump will also hold four rallies in Iowa.
+"Iowa ...
+I just think is important because this is the first one, you know, all the fanfare," DeSantis said at a campaign event at a restaurant in Sioux City.
 "And we think that will really propel us as we go forward."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)